experiencinghumanit/vulndaily/_posts/2025-12-10-vuln-roundup.md

 ## Vulnerabilities by severity

-Sometimes I want to look across vendors and just see what landed at each severity level.

 <a id="critical-vulns"></a>
 ### CRITICAL

 - [Ivanti warns of critical Endpoint Manager code execution flaw](https://www.bleepingcomputer.com/news/security/ivanti-warns-of-critical-endpoint-manager-code-execution-flaw/) — **CRITICAL** — 2025-12-09T22:10:25+00:00